Who are these demons that we have in our heads? The ones who tell us we’re not good enough, smart enough, worthy of anything?

 Quietening the mind is something Buddhists spend their whole lives trying to achieve.
 It takes years of practice, as the brain is such a complex machine.
 You too can learn to meditate – try Headspace to get started.
 Of, if you don't have the patience like me, get into the beautiful vibe of "flow".

 A flow state in positive psychology is also known as "being in the zone" when you're fully immersed in an activity that you enjoy.
 You become so absorbed in what you're doing; you lose yourself and your sense of time and space.
-It's a wonderful feeling, and it can help you switch off from those inner demons.
+It's a beautiful feeling, and it can help you switch off from those inner demons.

 Flow can be conquered by being creative: painting, drawing, sculpting.
 Or playing a musical instrument or even at work.
 Find time to get into the flow every day; particularly when your inner demons are proving the most troublesome.